Genetic Heart Disease in Adults

 Why Choose Duke

 Our doctors are nationally recognized for their involvement in discovering genes linked to early-onset heart disease and sudden cardiac death, and for accurately identifying inherited heart disease and people who are most likely to benefit from certain treatments.
-Our participation in the latest research regarding how genes influence heart disease ensures we are up to date on, and you have access to, the most advanced treatments available.
-You may be eligible to participate in clinical trials that give you access to new therapies.
+We participate in clinical trials to learn more about genetic heart disease and develop new and improved therapies.
+As a Duke patient, you may be eligible to participate in clinical trials that give you access to new treatments before they are widely available.